 The topping was great.
 High-quality ingredients: chocolate, ice cream, whipping cream, matcha, fruits, etc.

 My problem was the pancake itself.
 It was too eggy and it had a bland flavor.
 Almost no vanilla scent that you would expect from a pancake.
-It tasted like a slightly sweet omelet, definitely not was I was looking for.
+It tasted like a slightly sweet omelet, definitely not what I was looking for.

 The texture was ok, they serve you freshly made pancakes so they are as fluffy as you can expect.